EastCoastProduct/homepage/README.md

 Site is hosted on Amazon, to be able to deploy you need to create `.aws.json` configuration file based on provided `.aws.json.example` with your own keys.

+If you don't have your own keys head up to the aws [https://console.aws.amazon.com](web page) and go to Services->IAM->Users and click on Security Credentials tab.
+There you'll see "Create Access Key" button.
+After you have clicked on the button box will pop out, click on "Show User Security Credentials".

+Copy "Access Key ID" and paste it to
+`.aws.json` "key" section and copy "Secret Access Key" and paste it to "secret" section, "bucket" and "region" sections are like in example file.

 After that full build and deploy is done by simply running:

 ```